Call 604.889.3822

 You will need to bring:

 • Your own pistol, holster, minimum 3 magazines, and magazine pouches.
 This Extreme Pistol Equipment Checklist will help you sort it out.
-(If necessary, I can supply you with all the equipment you need and give you direction on getting ammunition.
-Call me to discuss at 604-889-3822 between 9AM and 5PM please.)
+If you have questions about the equipment or ammunition, call me to discuss at 604-889-3822 between 9AM and 5PM please.

 • Ammunition (min 350 rounds)